 How to repair your credit score

-- Pay all bills on time
+- Paying all bills on time

-- Don’t apply for any new credit
+- Thinking carefully before applying for new credit

-- Keep your credit card balance low
+- Keeping your credit card balance low

-- Diversify your credit if you can
+- Diversifying your credit if you can